Changing Landscape with NLCD: Viewer and Dashboard Help

 Search and Find a Location

-find my location Find your location (lower right corner of the map) to zoom in to your location on the map.
+Find my location Find your location (lower right corner of the map) to zoom in to your location on the map.
 Your location will be labeled as a blue dot.

 Legend Legend.
 Click the icon to view the legend, which will interactively show the symbology for the layers that are visible in the map.

-Basemaps.
+Basemap Basemaps.
 To change the basemap, click on the Basemaps icon and choose from a list of options.
 The default is U.S Topographic map.

 TIPS!
-Click on the expand menu to expand the tool menu and see the names of the icons.
+Click on the expand to expand the tool menu and see the names of the icons.

 Measure and Scale